The Future of Trust: Cultural Divergence as a Result of Using Artificial Intelligence; a Human Convergence Counterproposal

 The problem is that both types of intelligence are mimicking.
 As explained above, humans do mimic two out of their three communication dimensions most of the time.
-In case we rationalize (what very often happens in the developed world) by using a single Individual Identity lens, we become thus very vulnerable to be copied by AI; it can namely directly take over our rational mimicking practice.
+In case we rationalize (what very often happens in the developed world) by using a single Individual Identity lens, we become thus very vulnerable to be copied by AI it can namely directly take over our rational mimicking practice.

 Further, by developing AI algorithms on the basis of our recorded behavior in which the “mimicking ourselves” is embedded, we facilitate such copying.
 If, in this way, human behavior can be simulated in an indistinguishable manner by AI, a number of problems arise.

 The first issue is that AI has much more data at its disposal about human behavior than an individual person possesses.
-Therefore AI is actually better in simulating behavior and outperforms humans in case it has to manipulate or convince them.
-It in principle does a better job than any salesman, any politician or any false prophet in persuading people.
+Therefore AI is actually better in simulating our behavior and outperforms humans in case it has to manipulate or convince them.
+AI in principle does a better job than any salesman, any politician or any false prophet in persuading people.

 My conclusion is therefore that mankind will have to find ways to reinstate trust and convergence by paying more attention to its inward directed capabilities.
 Something that, for the foreseeable future, is completely out of reach for AI to deliver to us, AI is just not capable to do so.
-This does discriminate humans from AI and can therefore be a basis for exclusive human development.
+This does discriminate humans from AI and can therefore be used as a basis for exclusive human development.

 The Way Out: Simultaneously Using All Communication Dimensions for their Purpose